-This block explores the concepts of prescribing appropriate pharmacological agents for special populations, including children, adolescents and women.
+This block explores the concepts of prescribing appropriate pharmacological agents for children, adolescents, women, adult, and geriatric populations.
 Principles related to pharmacotherapeutics, pharmacodynamics, drug interactions, incompatibilities, contraindications, adverse reactions, and pharmacogenomics will be analyzed.
-2 credits didactic
+3 credits didactic.
+Prerequisite: All Previous Blocks